-Performance Measure Goal FY 2023 Outcome Address emergency work orders within 24 hours.
+Performance Measurement Results Performance Measure Goal FY 2023 Outcome Address emergency work orders within 24 hours.
 Complete within an Agency average of 24 hours or less.
-For this Fiscal Year, through March 1, 2023, emergency work orders were closed within an average of 22.84 hours.
+For this Fiscal Year, through June 30, 2023, emergency work orders were closed within an average of 22.16 hours.
 Complete High priority and Regular priority work orders in 3-5 days and less than 15 days, respectively.
 High Priority - Complete within an Agency average of 5 - 7 days for all work orders in this priority.
 Regular Priority - Complete within an Agency average of less than 15 days for all work orders in this priority.
-For this Fiscal Year, through March 1, 2023, High and Regular priority work orders were closed within an average of 14 and 16 days, respectively.
+For this Fiscal Year, through June 30, 2023, High and Regular priority work orders were closed within an average of 15 and 17 days, respectively.
 These times are slightly elevated and expected to continue to increase with the closing of back log tickets created during the pandemic.
 We anticipate this trend to continue throughout this Fiscal Year and slowly get back in range by mid FY 2024.
 Complete Preventive Maintenance Inspections for Multifamily buildings and Scattered Sites on rolling schedule throughout the year.
 Complete preventive maintenance inspections in 95% of all units.
-For the first 6 months of FY 2023 Preventive Maintenance Inspections were not performed due to the existing COVID-19 protocols.
-We are currently developing a new inspection protocol and will be implementing it prior to FY 2024.
+In FY 2023, Preventive Maintenance Inspections were not performed.
+Currently we have a RFP out to 3 vendors for proposals to conduct inspections on all HOC managed properties and Scattered sites.
+The goal is to have these inspections completed within the first 6 months of FY 2024.
+We are currently developing a new inspection protocol that will be implemented mid FY 2024.